A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conduction modeling in ICF simulations

 It is well-known that the modeling of losses due to thermal conduction constitute a crucial aspect of the power balance in prospective ICF systems \cite{Atzeni_book}.
 A commonly-used implementation strategy for the conduction operator in radiation-hydrodynamics codes follows the local flux-limited diffusion approach to Fourier's law

-the magnitude of which is restricted to a fraction, $\alpha$, of the free-streaming limit
+the magnitude of which is restricted to a fraction, $\alpha$, of the free-streaming limit \cite{Malone_PhysRevLett_1975}

 in order to prevent unphysically large fluxes from arising in regions with steep temperature gradients.
-Such conditions arise routinely near the ablation front of laser-irradiated solids, e.g.\;in short-pulse laser-driven targets \cite{Brown_PhysRevLett_2011,Hoarty_PhysRevLett_2013} or the heating of hohlraum walls at NIF \cite{Meezan_PhysPlasmas_2020}.
-In the present study sharp temperature gradients are expected to occur in proximity to strong shocks and also at interfaces between materials with very different heat capacities.
+Such conditions arise routinely near the ablation front of laser-irradiated solids, e.g.\;in short-pulse laser-driven targets \cite{Brown_PhysRevLett_2011,Hoarty_PhysRevLett_2013} or the heating of hohlraum walls at the NIF \cite{Meezan_PhysPlasmas_2020}.
+In the present study, sharp temperature gradients are expected to occur in proximity to strong shocks and also at material interfaces; especially between the shock-heated fuel and the confining anvil.

-The flux-limited model represents a phenomenological correction to purely diffusive (local) energy transport and does not capture the preheating effect arising from long-range (near collisionless) propagation of the high-energy tail of the particle distribution.
-The impact of nonlocal transport is now of growing concern in the ICF community \cite{Hoffman_PhysPlasmas_2015, Rinderknecht_PlasmaPhysControlFusion_2018} and has driven the development of numerous high-fidelity kinetic simulation tools \cite{Larroche_EuroPhysJourD_2003, Huang_PhysPlasmas_2017} and accurate reduced models \cite{Schurtz_PhysPlasmas_2000}.
+The flux-limited model represents a purely phenomenological correction to purely diffusive energy transport.
+Whilst it can approximately capture the inhibition of the local flux through tuning of the value of $\alpha$, it fails to account for the preheating effect arising from long-range (near collisionless) propagation of the high-energy tail of the particle distribution.
+The impact of nonlocal transport is now of growing concern in the ICF community \cite{Hoffman_PhysPlasmas_2015, Rinderknecht_PlasmaPhysControlFusion_2018} and has driven the development of numerous high-fidelity kinetic simulation tools \cite{Larroche_EuroPhysJourD_2003, Huang_PhysPlasmas_2017} and accurate reduced models, such as the popular SNB approach \cite{Schurtz_PhysPlasmas_2000}.
 Unfortunately, these more accurate capabilities are seldom practical for implementation in fully-integrated simulations and the flux-limited approach remains in common usage.
-Even for this simplest model, however, there are a number of free parameters to set and numerical choices to be made; independently for the electrons and ions.
+Even for this simple model, however, there are a number of free parameters to set and numerical choices to be made; independently for the electrons and ions.